Chase Sapphire Preferred® Card vs. Chase Sapphire Reserve®

 Share with friends who are paying retail price for their travel!

 The Chase Sapphire Preferred® Card and Chase Sapphire Reserve® are easily two of the best card options you can invest in towards your free travel goals.
-Both cards offer big value, earning you thousands of points in a short period of time that you can easily transfer to 14 travel partners via Chase Ultimate Rewards points.
+Both cards offer big value, earning you thousands of points in a short period of time that you can easily transfer to 14 travel partners via Chase Ultimate Rewards® points.

 Regardless of your choice between the Chase Sapphire Preferred and Chase Sapphire Reserve, both cards offer great value, but with a slight difference depending on who’s using it and how they’re using it.
-Because Chase rules only allow you to have one or the other, deciding which one is right for you is important.

 So, if you want to choose only one card out of these two options, we’ve broken down both cards in terms of annual fees, signup bonuses, credits, earnings, and more to give you a deeper insight into which card best fits your needs.